fernandocastor/fernandocastor.github.io/publications.md

 ### **2026**

+Lola Solovyeva, Fernando Castor.
+Decoding the Cost: A Phase-Level Analysis of LLM Inference in Software Development.
+Proceedings of the 39th International Conference on Evaluation and Assessment in Software Engineering (EASE 2025).
+Accepted for publication.

 Benedito de Oliveira, Fernando Castor, Leonardo Fernandes, Samuel Amorim.
 Exploring Mocking Techniques for Managing External Dependencies in Service-Based Systems: A Mapping Study.
 Proceedings of the 7th ACM/IEEE International Conference on Automation of Software Test (AST 2026).
 Accepted for publication.

 Sophie Weidmann, Fernando Castor.
 An Initial Exploration of Contrastive Prompt Tuning to Generate Energy-Efficient Code.
 Proceedings of the 3rd International Workshop on Large Language Models For Code (LLM4Code 2026).
 Accepted for publication.